charlie-galb/CV/README.md

 I am an excellent communicator, both in writing and in speech.
 I have written treatments for television companies, content and copy for books, and have a commercial copywriting qualification.
 While working as Teacher Coordinator for ILA Vietnam, I produced and delivered monthly teacher-training workshops, as well as serving as Master of Ceremonies for various promotional events at my school.
 As a teacher of non-native speakers, I value the role of empathy in communication and am adept at modulating my speech to suit my audience.

+#### Adaptability

+Having successfully changed careers once before, I am confident in my ability to adapt to new working environments and leverage skills from my previous roles.
+Although the difference in work culture between the publishing industry in London and the education sector in South-East Asia was significant, I was able to bed in quickly and thrive.
+This was down to my willingness to ask questions, to seek out learning opportunities, and to act on feedback rather than covering my ears.

 ## Experience

 **Cambly** (December 2019 to January 2021)